 The reservoirs are also surrounded by jungle and dense shrubs which provide shelter for the elephants during sweltering hot days.
 In the afternoons, the elephants begin to emerge in their herds, a few at at a time until there are dozens (and sometimes even hundreds) hanging out on the plains.

-Sri Lanka has done a wonderful job of protecting its wildlife while also making it accessible to visitors, and there is no better place to observe an animal than in its natural habitat.
-I would highly recommend going on a Sri Lanka safari in Yala, Udawalawe, Kaudulla or Minneriya over visiting one of the elephant “orphanages” in Sri Lanka (with the exception of the Elephant Transit Home which returns baby elephants to national parks to re-integrate with wild herds once they turn five years old).
+Sri Lanka has done a solid job of protecting its wildlife while also making it accessible to visitors, and there is no better place to observe an animal than in its natural habitat.
+I would highly recommend going on a Sri Lanka safari in Yala, Udawalawe, Kaudulla or Minneriya over visiting one of the self-proclaimed elephant “orphanages” in Sri Lanka (with the exception of the Elephant Transit Home which returns baby elephants to national parks to re-integrate with wild herds once they turn five years old).
 It’s no coincidence that I have avoided promoting a certain orphanage that many travelers have chosen to visit.
 If you want to participate in ethical wildlife experiences and love animals, click here for more details on where to see elephants in Sri Lanka!

 From the WAP’s Research Report on the conditions for elephants used in tourism in Asia: “A true elephant-friendly venue is purely observational for visitors, where the safety of visitors and wellbeing of elephants is not affected by the need to constantly control the animals.
 The elephants would be managed in humane ways through the mahout who allows a maximum of freedom or through advanced ‘protected contact’ techniques.”
 Read more here.